-There have been five Auditor Generals.
+There have been six Auditor Generals.
 John Penne was the first and served from 1943 until 1970.
-Eldon Stoehr served from 1970 until 1977, Gordon Milbrandt served from 1977 until 1983, Maurice Christiansen served from 1983 until 2000 and Martin Guindon is the current Auditor General.
+Eldon Stoehr served from 1970 until 1977, Gordon Milbrandt served from 1977 until 1983, Maurice Christiansen served from 1983 until 2000, Martin Guindon served from 2000 until 2020 and Russell Olson is the current Auditor General.
 The Auditor General is appointed for an eight year term by a joint resolution of the Legislature and there is no limitation on the number of terms he or she can serve.
 The Auditor General can be removed without cause by a joint resolution of the legislature any time it is in session.

 The department was initially given the responsibility of examining records of state agencies, counties, municipalities and school districts.
 These audit responsibilities still exist for state agencies, counties and municipalities.
 School districts were given the option of hiring an independent public accountant or the Department of Legislative Audit in 1995.